Mike Hinds < Mike@LondonXrayConsultingGroup.com > Course Coordinator

-In 1994 she joined the Geology department of the University of Pretoria (UP) where for the next fourteen years the X-ray laboratory was build up to a state of the art facility presenting annual short courses in XRF and Representative Sampling and Sample
+In 1994 she joined the Geology department of the University of Pretoria (UP) where for the next fourteen years the X-ray laboratory was built up to a state of the art facility presenting annual short courses in XRF and Representative Sampling and Sample Preparation.

 Alexander Seyfarth < Alexander@LondonXrayConsultingGroup.com >

 Alexander Seyfarth is an x-ray spectroscopist with over 20 years of experience with XRF and XRD.
 Alexander holds a Master degree in Mineralogy from University Giessen (1996).
 Thesis work for his graduate studies was done on chemical and phase investigation of kiln deposits using XRF, EPMA, and XRD as well as Rietveld structure refinement on isolated phases.
 Widely traveled within Europe and the Americas, he has worked onsite to install, commission and calibrate systems ranging from Semiconductor and Cement to Mining sites.

 From the 1996 Freelance and Contract work for ceramic and cement companies within Germany, he moved in January 1997 as Application Scientist XRD and XRF to SIEMENS AXS in Karlsruhe.
 In December 1998 he transferred to Madison, WI as Application Scientist XRF, XRD at BRUKER AXS.
 A vertical move brought him in 2003 from Senior Application Scientist XRF and Product Support XRF to Customer Service.
 From 2006 to 2011 he was the Product Manager XRF North America for BRUKER.